 A former General Motors Co.
-(GM:US) engineer and her husband should be convicted of stealing the automaker’s trade secrets related to hybrid-car technology to help develop such vehicles in China, a U.S. prosecutor said at the end of their trial.
+(GM:US) engineer and her husband stole trade secrets of the automaker’s related to hybrid-car technology to help develop such vehicles in China, a U.S. prosecutor said at the beginning of their trial.

 The case is one of more than a dozen brought in the past three years by the U.S. Justice Department alleging defendants of Chinese ancestry or citizenship sought to take trade secrets from U.S.-based companies for use by the Chinese government or businesses.

-Last month in Chicago, a former software engineer for Chicago-based CME Group Inc. (CME:US), the world’s largest derivatives exchange, pleaded guilty to charges of downloading more than 10,000 files containing source code from his employer to support trading activities in an exchange in China.
+Last month in Chicago, a former software engineer for the Chicago-based CME Group Inc. (CME:US), the world’s largest derivative exchange, pleaded guilty to charges of downloading more than 10,000 files containing source code from his employer to support trading activities in an exchange in China.

-In September in Newark, New Jersey, a native of China who worked for L-3 Communications Holdings Inc. (LLL:US)’s space and navigation division was convicted of transporting stolen property and possession of trade secrets related to precision navigation devices.
+In September in Newark, New Jersey, a native of China who worked for L-3 Communications’ Space & Navigation division was convicted of transporting stolen property and possession of trade secrets related to precision navigation devices.

-In the Detroit case, Du and Qin were indicted in July 2010 on three counts each of trade secrets theft and wire fraud.
+In the Detroit case, Du and Qin were indicted in July 2010 on three counts each of trade theft and wire fraud.
 Qin was also charged with obstruction of justice.
+Both have pleaded not guilty.

-The defendants argued in court papers that the government withheld evidence, hampering their rights to a fair trial.
+The defendants argued in court papers that the government withheld evidence about the case, hampering their rights to a fair trial.

 The process accelerated after GM sought Du’s resignation in late January 2005, according to the indictment.